vukadinovic936/sphericity/GWAS_HAIL/README.md

 ## Setting up Hail from source
 I found that the easiest way to allow hail to use more memory is to build it from the source.
 I'll describe the process, but you can also take a look at the docs here : https://hail.is/docs/0.2/getting_started_developing.html.
-To install hail you will need the following:
+To install hail you will need the following:N

+* Unix based system
 * Java 8 JDK
 * Python > 3.6
 * Scala 2.12